 Commercial Real Estate Explained

-As described above, the distinguishing characteristic of commercial real estate is that it is leased to businesses with the intent of making a profit.
+As described above, the distinguishing characteristic of commercial real estate and what defines it is that it is leased to businesses with the intent of making a profit.
 But, just as there are many different types of businesses, there are many different types of commercial real estate to accommodate them.
 Below, the eight types of commercial real estate are described.

 The Eight Types of Commercial Real Estate